ISLAND CONNECT

 Open Call #3 – Islander Focus Residency 2024

 This open call is for one artist, who will be sent internationally to two separate residencies of two weeks each.
-These residencies may also include locations outside of the seven core partner countries.
+These residencies may also include locations outside of the seven core partner countries which may only be to one location.

 This call is open to a wider field of artists beyond just the performing arts, such as writers, photographers, etc. or anyone who believes they can engage with the aforementioned theme of the project to produce new research or work.